kalindudc/craftle/.github/ISSUE_TEMPLATE/enhancement-request-for-a-item.md

 ** optional, depends on the functionality of the item

-Complete container and screen to go with each tiered machine. (if valid)
+Complete container and screen to go with each tiered item. (if valid)